cgbosse/Udacity-Proj05-Travel_App/documentation/UDACITY_Project_Rubric.md

 -[] Incorporate icons into forecast.
 -[] Allow user to Print their trip and/or export to PDF.
 -[] Allow the user to add a todo list and/or packing list for their trip.
--[] Allow the user to add additional trips (this may take some heavy reworking, but is worth the challenge).
+-[x] Allow the user to add additional trips (this may take some heavy reworking, but is worth the challenge).
 -[] Automatically sort additional trips by countdown.
 -[] Move expired trips to bottom/have their style change so it’s clear it’s expired.